Stone Lakes National Wildlife Refuge: Habitats

 Through a number of innovative partnerships, the refuge is protecting scarce natural habitats and agricultural resources in an area threatened by urban sprawl and agricultural changes.
 Stone Lakes National Wildlife Refuge contains both seasonal and permanent wetlands, riparian forest, and grasslands, as well as some of the last remaining freshwater lakes in the central valley.

 These habitats support large populations of migratory water birds, a major rookery for several colonial nesting species such as great blue herons, and a warm water fishery.
 Several endangered, threatened, and special-status species benefit from these habitats: the valley elderberry longhorn beetle, Swainson's hawk, and greater sandhill crane.

 Visitors

-Visitor numbers increase every year; they topped 8,500 in 2001, despite a lack of developed facilities such as a visitor education center and restrooms.
-Volunteers from the local area dedicate their time on weekends guiding visitors through grasslands and tree-lined waterways to educate the public about the refuge in their backyard.
+Visitor numbers increase every year; they topped 8,500 in 2001, despite a lack of a visitor education center.
+The refuge has several paved walking trails and a natural playscape for children.
+Parking is free.
+The volunteers from the non-profit Friends of Stone Lakes dedicate their time educating the public about this urban refuge and providing support to the refuge staff.